DevOps-Cert/aws-certification/associate-developer/aws-services.md

 1. Enable Alias mode
 1. Select your S3 bucket with the same name. **The bucket name must be identical to the domain name**

+#### Versioning

+- Deleting a version (via the console) is irreversible
+- With versioning enabled for an object, deleting the object IS reversible because a Delete Marker is set for that object.
+Deleting the delete marker will un-delete the object.
+- Effective billed volume is equal to the sum of all your version sizes
+- Delete Marker file is created
+- Once enabled, versioning CANNOT be disabled, only suspended.
+- Integrates with Lifecycle rules
+- Enable multi-factor verification for delete operations

+#### Cross-Region Replications

+- Disaster recovery strategy
+- Requires Versioning to be turned on for the source AND destination buckets
+- replicate whole bucket or objects with name prefix
+- Replication only applies to new objects in the bucket
+  - If you add a version to an existing object (created pre-replication) then ALL versions of that object will be replicated
+- multiple cross-region replication not supported. i.e. no daisy-chaining
+  - E.g. Replication setup: Bucket A -> B -> C. Add file to A, it will be replicated to B but not C.
+- Delete markers are replicated

 ### EFS - Elastic File Service